How to Transcribe Videos for Accessibility and ADA Compliance

 • Visual transitions or scene changes

-Descriptive transcripts serve blind and low-vision users, as well as users who cannot see the video for any reason.
+Descriptive transcripts serve blind and low-vision users, plus users who can't see the video for any reason.

 Interactive Transcripts

-Interactive transcripts allow users to click on text to jump to that point in the video.
-This creates a powerful navigation tool that benefits:
+Interactive transcripts let users click on text to jump to that point in the video.
+That creates a powerful navigation tool for:

 • Students reviewing lecture content